StarbreezeStudios/cloudscript-engine/README.md

 but javascript).
 Node.js also provides a proven module stack and a huge amount of tools.

-If we could only write Cloudscript handlers as node modules, where all the contexts are function parameters, and have tools to pack and upload to PlayFab Cloudscript format.
-Then we would be able to version control, write tests, run locally, debug, release management, etc.
+If we could only write Cloudscript handlers as node modules, where all the contexts are function parameters, and have tools to pack and upload to PlayFab Cloudscript format, then we would be able to version control, write tests, run locally, debug, release management, etc.

 This is exactly what **cloudscript-engine** module does.